Welcome to the Opsview Monitor New Installation guide.

 opsview user, unless otherwise documented.
 For all commands that should be run with higher privileges the documentation prefixes the commands with

-sudo or specifically states to switch to the appropriate user (note: some local password policies may required you to enter a password when using
+sudo or specifically states to switch to the appropriate user (note: some local password policies may require you to enter a password when using

 sudo - this is not shown in our documentation).